-This category includes cash, due from Province of Ontario, accounts receivable, accounts receivable - related entity, accounts payable and accrued liabilities, and mortgage payable.
+This category includes cash, due from Province of Ontario, accounts receivable, accounts receivable - related entity and accounts payable and accrued liabilities.
 They are initially recognized at cost, other than related party transactions, and subsequently carried at amortized cost using the effective interest rate method, less any impairment losses on financial assets.